 How Trauma Affects the Brain and How Healing Can Begin

-When you go through something overwhelming, it is not just your emotions that are affected.
-Trauma can change the way your brain works.
-Many people notice that afterwards they feel jumpy, forgetful, or unable to focus in the same way as before.
-You may even feel as though you are failing or weak for not coping better.
+When you experience something overwhelming, it affects more than just your emotions.
+Trauma can change how your brain functions.
+Many people feel jumpy, forgetful, or unable to focus as they did before.
+You might even feel weak or like you are failing for not coping better.

-The truth is that these changes are not your fault.
-They are the brain’s way of trying to protect you.
-By learning how trauma affects the brain, you can begin to see your struggles with more compassion and find new ways forward.
+The reality is that these changes are not your fault.
+They are your brain’s way of trying to protect you.
+By understanding how trauma affects the brain, you can view your struggles with more compassion.
+This understanding can help you find new paths to healing.

-The amygdala is like your brain’s personal alarm system.
-Its job is to look out for danger and make sure you react quickly.
-After trauma, it often becomes overly sensitive, firing alarms when there is no real risk.
-This can explain why ordinary sounds, smells, or even facial expressions feel threatening.
+The amygdala acts as your brain’s personal alarm system.
+Its role is to detect danger and ensure you react swiftly.
+After trauma, it often becomes overly sensitive, triggering alarms even when there is no real threat.
+This explains why everyday sounds, smells, or even facial expressions can feel threatening.

-In trauma therapy, psychoeducation often helps people understand that this reaction is not a personal flaw.
-It is the amygdala working too hard to protect them.
-Therapists teach grounding skills that signal safety to the nervous system, which helps the alarm gradually quieten.
+In trauma therapy, psychoeducation helps individuals understand that this reaction is not a personal flaw.
+It is the amygdala working too hard to protect you.
+Therapists teach grounding skills that signal safety to the nervous system, helping the alarm gradually quieten.

 Example: After a car accident, hearing screeching tyres might trigger panic.
 Once someone learns how the amygdala operates, they begin to see this as a brain reaction, not a weakness.
 Through grounding, the brain can slowly relearn that the present is safe.